 AI takes care of routine reviews and flags issues in real time, easing the load on busy coders and doctors.
 This way, coders can focus on complex cases and improve documentation, without adding to burnout or slowing down the ER.

-CombineHealth’s AI agents Amy, Deborah, and Marc help you fix your coding discrepancies in real-time and handle large volumes of data at once.
+CombineHealth’s AI agents Amy, Rachel, and Mark help you fix your coding discrepancies in real-time and handle large volumes of data at once.
 Here’s how the trio assists an ER team:

 1. Amy: The Coding Assistant